jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 [Repealed]

 ### 198 Inspections and audits
-(1) The Director may in writing require any person who holds a land transport document that authorises the provision of a service in the land transport system to undergo such inspections and audits as the Director reasonably considers necessary in the interests of land transport safety (including inspections and audits of vehicles operated by such persons).
+(1) The Director may in writing require any of the following persons to undergo any inspections and audits that the Director reasonably considers necessary in the interests of land transport safety (including inspections and audits of vehicles operated by such persons):
+  (a) a person who holds a land transport document that authorises the provision of a service in the land transport system:
+  (b) a person who the Director has reasonable grounds to believe is carrying on a transport service specified in section 30J without holding a transport service licence.
 (2) The Director may carry out such inspections and audits as the Director reasonably considers necessary in the interests of land transport safety.
 (3) For the purposes of any inspection or audit carried out in respect of any person under this section, the Director may in writing require that person to provide such information as the Director reasonably considers relevant to the inspection or audit.
 (4) A person to whom a requirement is made under this section must comply with that requirement.